Subsea cables power the internet under oceans all over the world. But how many cables are there?

-We focus on publicly-known communications systems; undersea lines exclusively dedicated to power transmission, research networks, and private government use are excluded.
+We focus on publicly-known communications systems and exclude undersea lines exclusively dedicated to power transmission, research networks, and private government use.
 Once cables are retired, we remove them from our online map.

 The number of cable systems we track is different from the total point-to-point connections shown on the map.